edvining/EVFlightSimulator/README.md

 # Echo Victor Flight Simulator

-**Echo Victor Flight Simulator** is a high-performance spaceflight and atmospheric flight simulation project developed in **C++**, with a focus on physical accuracy, numerical stability, and efficient use of modern hardware.
+**Echo Victor Flight Simulator** is a high-performance spaceflight and gravitational simulation project developed in **C++**, with a focus on physical accuracy, numerical stability, and efficient use of modern hardware.

 The project aims to deliver a realistic simulation environment while maintaining strong performance characteristics through careful architectural and threading decisions.

----

 ## Project Goals

-- High-fidelity physics simulation suitable for spaceflight and atmospheric regimes
+- High-fidelity physics simulation suitable for large scale spaceflight
 - Deterministic, numerically stable integration over large spatial and temporal scales
 - Efficient multi-threaded architecture separating physics and rendering workloads
 - Modern graphics pipeline using OpenGL, with future extensibility toward Vulkan

----

 ## Installation